Interfaces + Open Design / Foundation

 38:14

-Claude vs Codex tradeoffs
+Claude vs Codex costs

 “we're talking about how many tokens it took to do everything so far is because Claude had to build a design from scratch, but Codex just brought in a design from Figma.
 So, it's a little bit of...”